canonical/certification-docs/Self-Test_Guide-16.04.rst

 #.
 If the SUT provides the suitable ports and drives, plug in a USB 2
    stick, plug in a USB 3 stick, plug in an SD card, and insert a suitable data CD in the optical drive.
-Note that USB testing is not required for blades that provide USB ports only via specialized dongles.
+(Note that USB testing is not required for blade/cartridge style systems *unless* the blade or cartridge has dedicated USB ports that are not shared via the chassis.)
 These media must remain inserted *throughout the test run*, because the media tests will be kicked off partway through the run.